aimer63/fire/README.md

 ## Running Tests

-If you have tests in the `tests/` directory, run them with:
+Tests are in the `tests/` directory, run them with:

 ```sh
 cd fire
 pytest
 ```

----

-## Purpose

-This tool helps users understand the likelihood of a retirement plan succeeding under uncertainty, visualize possible outcomes, and make informed decisions about savings, spending, and asset allocation.

 ---